-Subsequent to December 31, 2012 the debentures series was expanded by a private offering of NIS 129 million par value of debentures (Series D) for 103.8% of their par value, reflecting a return of 5.2%.
+During 2013 the debentures series was expanded by a private offering of NIS 129 million par value of debentures (Series D) for 103.8% of their par value, reflecting a return of 5.2%.

-The principal is repayable in equal semi-annual payments on June 1 and December 1 from 2013 to 2016, with NIS 76,225 thousand each year.
+The principal is repayable in equal semi-annual payments on June 1 and December 1 from 2014 to 2016, with NIS 108,475 thousand each year.

-The annual effective interest rate payable on Series D debentures, taking into account the issuance expenses as above is 6.9%.
+The annual effective interest rate payable on Series D debentures, taking into account the issuance expenses as above is 6.6%.